Echo is a simple echo server written with elio library.

 Now, $ELIO_ROOT is the project root path.

-on WSLCovers Docker
+Docker on WSLCovers Docker settings on WSL.

-settings on WSL for continuous developing a Kubernetes-native app.
+Kubernetes on WSLCovers Kind+Skaffold settings on WSL for continuous developing a Kubernetes-native app.

-service, run the following command:
+go runTo run echo service, run the following command:

 ECHO_IN_URL="0.0.0.0:7001" go run ./app/echo

-You can change the listening url of service echo
+You can change the listening url of service echo by changing

-environment variable ECHO_IN_URL
+environment variable ECHO_IN_URL.

-If the kubernetes cluster does not exist, Follow the next step Create a Kind cluster
+If the kubernetes cluster does not exist, Follow the next step Create a Kind cluster.

-If you have, Follow the next step ‘Using Skaffold
+If you have, Follow the next step ‘Using Skaffold’.

 To create a kind, run the following command: